Blacksuan19/website/_posts/2019-10-05-how-to-set-up-nvim.md

-these configs are the best, i kanged the icons from some repo which i can't remeber, it includes minimal ui (hides the top help text and other stuff), and ignores .git and jeykll build files by default. it also quites when you open a file so you can immediatly focus on the file
+these configs are the best, i kanged the icons from some repo which i can't remeber, it includes minimal ui (hides the top help text and other stuff), and ignores .git and jeykll build files by default. it also quites when you open a file so you can immediately focus on the file
 <pre>
 <code class="language-vim">
 let NERDTreeShowHidden=1